-thane of Cawdor!
-Third Witch.
-All hail, Macbeth, thou shalt 50 be king hereafter!
-Good sir, why do you start; and seem to fear Things that do sound so fair?
-I' the name of truth, Are ye fantastical, or that indeed Which outwardly ye show?
-My noble partner You greet with present grace and great prediction or noble having and of royal hope, That he seems rapt withal: to me you speak not.
-If you can look into the seeds of time, And say which grain will grow and which will not, Speak then to me, who neither beg nor fear 60 Your favours nor your hate.
+You greet with present grace and great prediction Of noble having and of royal hope, That he seems rapt withal: to me you speak not: If you can look into the seeds of time, 55 And say which grain will grow and which will not, Speak then to me, who neither beg nor fear Your favours nor your hate.
 First Witch.
 Hail!
 Sec.
 Witch.
 Hail!
 Third Witch.
 Hail!
-First Witch.
+60 First Witch.
 Lesser than Macbeth, and greater.
 Sec.
 Witch.
 Not so happy, yet much happier.
 Third Witch.
 Thou shalt get kings, though thou be none: So all hail, Macbeth and Banquo!
-First Witch.
-Banquo and Macbeth, all hall!
+65 First Witch.
+Banquo and Macbeth, all hail!
 Macb.
-Stay, you imperfect speakers, tell me 70 more: By Sinel's death I know I am thane of Glamis; But how of Cawdor? the thane of Cawdor lives, A prosperous gentleman; and to be king Stands not within the prospect of belief, No more than to be Cawdor.
-Say from whence You owe this strange intelligence? or why Upon this blasted heath you stop our way With such prophetic greeting?
+Stay, you imperfect speakers, tell me more: By Sinel's death I know I am thane of Glamis; But how of Cawdor? the thane of Cawdor lives, A prosperous gentleman; and to be king 70 Stands not within the prospect of belief, No more than to be Cawdor.
+Say from whence You owe this strange intelligence? or why Upon this blasted heath you stop our way 75 429 With such prophetic greeting?
 Speak, I charge you.
 [Witches vanish.
-The earth hath bubbles, as the water has, And these are of them.
-Whither are they vanish'd?
-80 Into the air; and what seem'd corporal melted 790a As breath into the wind.
+Ban.
+The earth hath bubbles as the water has, And these are of them: whither are they vanish'd?
+Macb.
+Into the air, and what seem'd corporal melted As breath into the wind.
 Would they had stay'd!
 Ban.
-Were such things here as we do speak

-about?

-Or have we eaten on the insane root
+Were such things here as we do speak about?
+Or have we eaten on the insane root 80 85 Macb.

-That takes the reason prisoner?

-Macb.
 Your children shall be kings.
 Ban.
 You shall be king.
 Macb.
 And thane of Cawdor too: went it not so?
 Ban.
 To the selfsame tune and words.
 Who 's here?
+Macb.
+Your children shall be kings.
+Ban.
+You shall be king.
+Macb.
+And thane of Cawdor too: went it not so?